AdobeDocs/campaign-standard.en/help/integrating/using/export-campaign-data.md

    ![](assets/rtcdp-map-xdm.png)

 1. After the Source has been configured, Adobe Experience Platform will import the file from the storage location that you provided.

-This operation is scheduled and performed up to 6 times a day.
+   This operation can be scheduled according to your needs.
+We recommend performing the export up to 6 times a day, depending on the load already present on the instance.